 The Humanities and Social Science team funds research to help advance understanding of the social, cultural and historical contexts of medicine, health and wellbeing.

-We’ve funded work on the ethics of public health emergencies like Ebola and Zika, the social and legal implications of developments in neuroscience and genetic medicine, as well as major histories of the NHS, malaria and the global drug trade.
+We’ve funded work on the ethics of public health emergencies like Ebola and Zika, the social and legal implications of developments in neuroscience, genetic medicine, and assisted reproductive technologies, as well as major histories of the NHS, malaria and the global drug trade.

-Innovations work with people and organisations around the world to develop disruptive technologies, products and interventions that advance science and improve human health.
+Innovations work with people and organisations around the world to transform great ideas, discoveries and inventions into treatments, products and cures for disease.

 The team consists of people with varied backgrounds in science, business development and management, law and finance, which makes it a great work environment as everyone has a different perspective.